Monitoring proxmox with prometheus and grafana

 Update the apt index and install grafana.

-sudo apt update && sudo apt install -y apt-transport-https grafana
+apt update && apt install -y apt-transport-https grafana

 Once grafana was installed, enable it and check if it is running.